 It's Time For That Postponed New Year's Resolution

 Wow—the first day of spring is already here, and I’m wondering if you remember my “sage” advice on making New Year’s resolutions?
-In late December you may have read this post from me – Thoughts on New Year’s Resolutions – Wait a Couple of Months.
-And, my specific recommendation was to spend early 2016 keeping a journal (or diary) so that you can NOW, as spring springs, evaluate your diabetes management successes and shortfalls to find patterns that deserve a springtime resolution.
+My specific recommendation was to spend early 2016 keeping a journal (or diary) so that you can NOW, as spring springs, evaluate your diabetes management successes and shortfalls to find patterns that deserve a springtime resolution.
 So, have you followed my advice?

 The whole idea is to direct your resolution at something specific based on evidence, and it’s equally fine to determine you will focus on increasing behavior that has shown positive impacts on your diabetes or on changing a behavior that has obviously been unhelpful.
 Maybe you’ll notice by looking at your journal that your blood sugar was more stable on days after you slept enough, or on days you took a walk.
 If you jotted down how you slept and whether you were active, as I suggested, (and, of course, your blood glucose checks) you’ll be able to see those patterns.
 Similarly, you might see that every meal at your favorite restaurant means two days of sky-high readings.